 There are some quite frightening dashcam videos available online showing the double pendulum effect in operation on towed caravans.
 Caravan Rollover page shows three of them.

 The critical speed is related to many issues.
-The major ones are the ratio of tow vehicle to caravan weight, the length of that hitch overhand, tow ball mass - and very much so - excess speed.
+The major ones are the ratio of tow vehicle to caravan weight, the length of that hitch overhang, tow ball mass - and very much so - excess speed.
 If you are towing a caravan that is appreciably heavier than the tow vehicle you are at far greater risk than if not.
 This is particularly so when descending any steep gradient at speed - and even more so in there are also bends and/or side winds.

 why not buy a book?